systemizer/momonitor/README.md

 * python manage.py schemamigration main --initial
 * python manage.py syncdb
 * python manage.py migrate main
+* python manage.py migrate social_auth
 * python manage.py runserver

+Additionally, to get Momonitor working fully, you'll need to:

+* Create a crontab similar to the provided `crontab.template`
+* Start redis-server on port 6379
+    * This is Redis's default port, so you can do this by simply running `redis-server`

 # Overview